June 14, 1997: The day Ivanisevic and Rusedski tied the record for the longest tiebreak on the ATP tour

 - At the 1993 US Open, won by Ivanisevic against Daniel Nestor

 The 1997 Queen’s Club tiebreak was remarkable.
-Not only because Ivanisevic was tying the record for a second time, but also because it was the start of Rusedski’s best six months period which would lead him to his best-ever ranking, world No 4.
+Not only because Ivanisevic was tying the record for a second time, but also because it was the start of Rusedski’s best six-month period which would lead him to his best-ever ranking, world No 4.
 This super-long tiebreak between two big servers also contributed to the general tendency to slow down the conditions of play in order to see longer rallies and entertain the public.

 The players: Goran Ivanisevic and Greg Rusedski

-- Goran Ivanisevic, the ace machine
+- Goran Ivanisevic, the ace machine, future Wimbledon champion

 In 1991, Ivanisevic’s season was disturbed by political issues : his country, Yugoslavia, was ravaged by civil war and he couldn’t focus on tennis.
 In 1992, he returned to the top and, firing 206 aces during the tournament, he reached the Wimbledon final where he was defeated in five sets by Andre Agassi (6-7, 6-4, 6-4, 1-6, 6-4).